 Amanyangyun in Shanghai, China

 Combine elements of something old and something new into a honeymoon stay at Aman’s fourth location in China, the Amanyangyun.
 Tucked away in the forests outside of Shanghai, this spot is the epitome of tranquility, complete with bathhouses and a spa serving up Eastern healing tailor-made therapies.
-Even the suites here bring elements of the outdoors inside, with perfectly framed views of the surrounding camphor woodland and pathways leading to private gardens and pools.
-For a stay that’ll truly make the long-haul flight worth it, opt for one of the antique villas crafted from ancient bricks hailing from Ming- and Qing-dynasty dwellings.
+Even the suites here bring elements of the outdoors in, with perfectly framed views of the surrounding camphor woodland and pathways leading to private gardens and pools.
+For a stay that’ll truly make the long flight worth it, opt for one of the antique villas crafted from ancient bricks hailing from Ming- and Qing-dynasty dwellings.

-Pink Sands Club, Canouan in St. Vincent & the Grenadines
+Mandarin Oriental, Canouan in St. Vincent & the Grenadines

 Coqui Coqui Bora Bora in French Polynesia